Skip to main content

 General

-Document-oriented databases are one of the fastest growing categories of noSQL databases, with the primary reason being that document databases offer both flexible schemas and extensive query capabilities.
+Document databases are one of the fastest growing categories of NoSQL databases, as they offer both flexible schemas and extensive query capabilities.
 The document model is a great choice for use cases with dynamic datasets that require ad-hoc querying, indexing, and aggregations.
-With the scale that Amazon DocumentDB provides, it is used by a wide variety of customers for use cases such as content management, personalization, catalogs, mobile and web applications, IoT, and profile management.
+With the scale that Amazon DocumentDB provides, it is used by a wide variety of customers for use cases such as content management, personalization, catalogs, mobile and web applications, IoT, semantic search, and user profile management.

-No, Amazon DocumentDB works with a vast majority of MongoDB drivers compatible with MongoDB 3.4+.
+No, Amazon DocumentDB works with a vast majority of MongoDB APIs, drivers, and tools compatible with MongoDB versions 3.6, 4.0, and 5.0.

 No, Amazon DocumentDB does not follow the same support lifecycles as MongoDB and MongoDB's EOL schedule does not apply to Amazon DocumentDB.

-Amazon DocumentDB clusters are deployed within a customer's Amazon VPC (VPC) and can be accessed directly by Amazon Elastic Compute Cloud (EC2) instances or other AWS services that are deployed in the same VPC.
+Amazon DocumentDB instances are deployed within a customer's Amazon Virtual Private Cloud (Amazon VPC) and can be accessed directly by Amazon Elastic Compute Cloud (Amazon EC2) instances or other AWS services that are deployed in the same VPC.
 Additionally, Amazon DocumentDB can be accessed by Amazon EC2 instances or other AWS services in different VPCs in the same region or other regions via VPC peering.
-Access to Amazon DocumentDB clusters must be done through the mongo shell or with MongoDB drivers.
+Access to Amazon DocumentDB instances must be done through the mongo shell or with MongoDB drivers.
 Amazon DocumentDB requires that you authenticate when connecting to a cluster.
-For additional options, see Connecting to an Amazon DocumentDB Cluster from Outside an Amazon VPC .
+For additional options, see Connecting to an Amazon DocumentDB instance from Outside an Amazon VPC .

 For certain management features such as instance lifecycle management, encryption-at-rest with Amazon Key Management Service (KMS) keys and security groups management, Amazon DocumentDB leverages operational technology that is shared with Amazon Relational Database Service (RDS) and Amazon Neptune .
 When using the describe-db-instances and describe-db-clusters AWS CLI APIs, we recommend filtering for Amazon DocumentDB resources using the following parameter: "--filter Name=engine,Values=docdb".